chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 ## Check Existing WordPress Resources

-In the lab page, there is the IP of the Demo Blog Site shown in the left panel after provisioning lab resources.
+On the lab page, there is the IP of the Demo Blog Site shown in the left panel after provisioning lab resources.

 {% include picture.html width="334" height="488" img="qwiklabs/qwiklabs-GSP306-step0-project-information.png" alt="a sample of project information panel" class="shadow-none text-center" %}